North Dakota Residential Lease Agreement

 Move-In Checklist

-North Dakota landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out.
-Both the landlord and tenant should sign the inventory, to confirm they agree on the condition of the property.
+North Dakota landlords must provide a move-in checklist to inventory existing property damage.
+This must be done when the tenant takes possession of the rental property and helps ensure accurate deductions from the security deposit upon move-out.
+Both the landlord and tenant should sign the inventory.
+This confirms they both reviewed the property and agree on its condition.

 Download: North Dakota Move-In Checklist Disclosure Form (PDF)